lark-parser/lark/README.md

 Lark is a modern general-purpose parsing library for Python.

-Lark focuses on simplicity and power.
+Lark focuses on simplicity, power, and speed.
 It lets you choose between two parsing algorithms:

  - Earley : Parses all context-free grammars (even ambiguous ones)!
 It is the default.
  - LALR(1): Only LR grammars.
-Outperforms PLY and most if not all other pure-python parsing libraries.
+Outperforms PLY and most (if not all) other pure-python parsing libraries.

 Both algorithms are written in Python and can be used interchangably with the same grammar (aside for algorithmic restrictions).
 See "Comparison to other parsers" for more details.